-(2) Condenser Coils

-• 1-5 Tons

-Applications

-Used as part of small air-condintioners such as split type, window type, wall type and package type air-conditioners.

-• 5-100 Tons

-Used as part of large air-conditioning system, air handling units and cold rooms.

-(3) Chilled water coils 1-100 Tons

-• 1-100 Tons

-Applications

-Used as part of large air-conditioning system that uses chilled water as heat transfer medium.
-Mostly used in large office buildings, malls and cold rooms.
+2. Condenser Coils 2.1 1 - 5 Tons Applications Used as part of small air - conditioners such as split type, window type, wall type and package type air - conditioners.
+2.2 5 - 100 Tons Used as part of large air - conditioning system, air handling units and cold rooms.
+3. Chilled water coils 1 - 100 Tons Applications Used as part of large air - conditioning system that uses chilled water as heat transfer medium.
+Mostly used in large office buidings, malls and cold rooms. <section-header></section-header> Applications Parts of coils that are used as passage for refrigerants.
+This includes return bends or u - bends with diameter ranging from 5/16 in.

-(4) Accessories

-Applications

-Parts of coils that are used as passage for refrigerants.
-This includes return bends or u-bends with diameter ranging from 5/16 in.
 To 7mm.
-And also heading piping and other accessories such as Butterflies, Cross-Over, Three Ways Cross-Over, Strainers and Distributors.
+And also heading piping and other accessories such as Butterflies Cross - Over Three Ways Cross Over Strainer Distributor

-- Butterfly

-- Cross-Over

-- Three Ways Cross Over

-- Strainer

-- Distributor